-World Cup Predictions 2018: Odds for Sunday's Round of 16 Matches
+World Cup Predictions 2018: Odds for Sunday's Round-of-16 Matches

 The last 8 World Cup winners won their group on the way.
 Here that’s Uruguay, Spain, France , Sweden, Brazil , Croatia , Belgium , Colombia.

-At the very least, they'll hope to emulate the Croatian side of 1998, who finished third at the World Cup in France.
+At the very least, they will hope to emulate the Croatia side of 1998, who finished third at the World Cup in France.

-With the world-class talent of Luka Modric in midfield, along with some other strong players such as Ivan Rakitic, Mateo Kovacic and Ivan Perisic, they have the quality to go far in the knockout phase of the competition.
+With the world-class talent of Luka Modric in midfield, along with some other strong players such as Ivan Rakitic, Mateo Kovacic and Ivan Perisic, they have the quality to go far in the competition.

 Standing in their way of a quarter-final berth are Denmark, who edged out Peru 1-0 before picking up draws with Australia and France.

-The Danes weren't overly impressive across the three matches, but playmaker Christian Eriksen has shown his importance to the side.
+The Danes weren't overly impressive across their three group-stage matches, but playmaker Christian Eriksen has shown his importance to the side.

 After slipping in Yussuf Poulsen for the decisive goal against Peru, he scored a fine effort against the Socceroos: